Coming Down (Five Finger Death Punch song): Music video

 The video, directed by Nick Peterson, begins with clips of a young woman (played by Samantha Gill) in a bathroom placing an envelope, a pill bottle and a make-up brush on the counter.
 Meanwhile, a young man (played by Leland Montgomery) walks out to a kitchen with a revolver in hand where an older man and woman (presumably his parents) are seated having breakfast together.
 The young man cocks the hammer, then puts the revolver barrel to his head and (presumably) pulls the trigger to commit suicide as his parents try to stop him.
 After a single gunshot is heard, the song begins playing.

 The young woman is shown vomiting on her mirror, implying she attempted suicide by overdosing on pills.
 The video then flashes back to the events that caused the two young people to attempt suicide.
 The man argues with his parents and is physically bullied by a gang, causing suicidal signs such as giving away possessions while the woman is sexually abused, cyberbullied and self-harms as a result.

-At the end of the video, the two young adults survive the suicide attempts and thank their parents and friends.
+At the end of the video, the two young adults survive the suicide attempts and thank their parents and friends, and discard their suicide notes.

+The screen then fades to black, with a message from the band encouraging viewers to call the National Suicide Prevention Lifeline if they’re suffering from suicidal ideation.